HaruHoo/WEB_Learning_Projects/README.md

 7. Day-07: The whole website page is be splited in 2 pages, and the two pages will be scaled while user mouse's hover.
 8. Day-08: Design a fantastic unfolding animation when user login.
 9. Day-09: Sounds player which can be used as web's bgm.
+10. Day-10: Async display random jokes when user click the button.